Chithra143/CodSoft/Book_Recommendation_System/README.md

 - **pt.pkl:** Pickled data file containing the pivot table of book titles.
 - **books.pkl:** Pickled data file containing book details.
 - **similarity_score.pkl:** Pickled data file containing similarity scores.
+-
+## Usage

+### Home Page

+The home page displays the top 50 books with their titles, authors, images, number of votes, and average ratings.

+### Recommendation Page

+On the recommendation page, users can input a book title to get a list of similar books.
+The system will display the title, author, and image of the recommended books.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details

 ## Support

+  For any questions or feedback, please contact pchithra611@gmail.com

 ## Contributing